revoltera/polygonizr/README.md

     nodeLineColor: "240, 255, 250",
     // Sets the color of the filled triangles in the network (RGB).
     nodeFillColor: "240, 255, 250",
+    // If valid RGB color adds a linear gradient stroke (set null to remove).
+    nodeFillGradientColor: "50, 50, 50",
     // Sets the alpha level for the colors (1-0).
     nodeFillAlpha: 0.5,
     // Sets the alpha level for the lines (1-0).